ChironeX1976/standardnoisefile/README.md

 # **make a standard file-sound level meter data.**

-Processes export from sound level meters SVAN959, 01dB-fusion,  Bruel and Kjaer 2250 en 2270
+Processes export from sound level meters SVAN959, 01dB-fusion,  Bruel and Kjaer 2250 & 2270 and Norsonic140

 To a standard file with sound level meter data that can be used to perform calculations in a deployed app